core-rope-memory/OsSimulation/README.md

 ## Input/Output Operations
 - The number of resources available for an input/output device (hard drives, keyboards, scanners, monitors, projectors) is set by the configuration file and access to these finite resources are limited by the use of counting semaphores.
+- resources are pulled from their queues under the protection of a mutex.
 - Each I/O opeartion is simulated by a seperate thread that counts down the I/O operation time.
-The simulation polls the I/O thread untile the I/O thread completes simulating a blocking I/O operation.
+The simulation polls the I/O thread untill the I/O thread completes, simulating a blocking I/O operation.

 ## Simulation Output
 The results of the simulation are output to a logfile in the root directory of the repository.
 All operations are timestamped with microsecond resolution, and have a decription of the operation's action.